The Board’s early years: 1878 -1887

 These first schools built by the Board were Granby Schools.

-The original site for the schools, chosen in October 1878, was in Potter’s Old Engine Close belonging to the Duke of Rutland, described as being a field on the south side of Charlotte Street, about one acre in size, but by February 1879 it was clear that the Duke was unwilling to sell this land.
+The original site for the schools, chosen in October 1878, was in Potter’s Old Engine Close belonging to the Duke of Rutland, described as being a field on the south side of Charlotte Street, about one acre in size, and architect Augustus H. Potter of Mansfield was instructed to draw up plans.
+However by February 1879 it was clear that the Duke was unwilling to sell this land.
 Now the Board considered a ‘compulsory purchase‘ of the land as it was entitled to do, by the Land Clauses Consolidation Act.
 At the same time the name “Granby Schools” was chosen, to accomodate 300 boys and 300 girls in separate departments with a suitable adjacent teacher’s residence.

-The Duke came back to offer two alternative sites — one in Horridge’s Brickyard-close was turned down but the one ( — eventually, after some discussion with the tenants of the land –) accepted by Board was at the junction of Charlotte Street and Heanor Road.
+The Duke came back to offer two alternative sites — one in Horridge’s Brickyard-close was turned down but the one accepted by the Board ( — eventually, after some discussion with the tenants of the land –) was at the junction of Charlotte Street and Heanor Road.

-In December 1879 plans for the buildings were chosen, designed by architect and surveyor James Tait of Friar Lane, Leicester, and in July 1880 it was decided that the schools were to be built by Frederick Shaw of the Manor House.
+New tenders for an architect were published and they resulted in a different choice.
+In December 1879 plans for the buildings were chosen, now designed by architect and surveyor James Tait of Friar Lane, Leicester, and in July 1880 it was decided that the schools were to be built by Frederick Shaw of the Manor House.
 Though they were not the first school opened by the Board.

 By September 1880 the building of Granby Schools had not begun, held up by arguments over the valuation of property and the land on which the schools were to be built.